 Water, Sanitation and Hygiene (WASH), BRAC

-Dr Islam has contributed over 30 articles in international peer-reviewed journals and is a co-author of Making Tuberculosis History: community based solution for millions.
+Dr Islam has contributed over 40 articles in international peer-reviewed journals and is a co-author of Making Tuberculosis History: Community-based Solution for Millions.
 He also wrote a chapter in From one to Many: Scaling Up Health Programs in Low Income Countries.
-In 2009-2010, he served as a technical consultant of the International Union against TB and Lung Disease for South East Asia Region.

 Mohammad Anisur Rahman